 1/2 size guitars are very popular for young students since the age between 5 and 8 years is the perfect age to start learning guitar.
+Guitars from this size are also called 34 inch guitars.
 Kids in this age are already enough matured to learn something seriously and capture things easily.
 These small guitars are also very famous among travelers and backpackers thanks to the small size.
 However, a 1/2 guitar doesn’t measure just the half of a full size guitar.
 Instead, it measures the half of the scale of a standard size guitar.

 Nylon string, steel string or electric guitar?

 If it’s not the first guitar for your child, you could consider also getting an acoustic steel string or an electric guitar (an electric guitar also comes with steel strings).
 Since your child has already developed hand and finger strength steel strings wouldn’t be a big issue even for young fingers.
 You should ask your child before if he feels like trying a new guitar type and talk with his guitar teacher about this idea.
 In any case at some point nearly every child has the wish to try out an acoustic steel string or electric guitar (since these guitar types are played by the big rock and pop stars).
 Given that many students start between 5 and 9 years learning the guitar the market is full of 1/2 size guitar from well-known manufacturers (Yamaha, Cordoba)

 If you are getting your child’s first guitar and you don’t know what guitar type might be the best, then take read our article about guitar types for kids.